 |1/4 oz||£ 25||99.99%||22 x ?? mm|

-The obverse side of the Queen's Beasts gold coins depicts Jody Clark's official 5th portrait of Her Majesty Queen Elizabeth II.
+The obverse side of each Queen's Beasts gold coin depicts Jody Clark's official 5th portrait of Her Majesty Queen Elizabeth II.
 The artist's initials J.C appear underneath her majesty's image.
-The same profile of the Queen also appears on the British Gold Lunar coins, British Gold Britannias and Sovereign gold coins.
+The same profile of the Queen also appears on the British Gold Lunar coins, British Gold Britannias and Gold Sovereigns.
 Also engraved on the obverse are her majesty's official name, D. G. Reg.
 F. D. as well as the coin's official face value.
 The background of the obverse side was changed for the 4th coin of the series.
 Whereas it showed a stucco-like background previously, it now shows the new guilloché obverse design.

 An earlier generation of heraldic beasts had inspired Woodford to create the Queen's Beasts.
 These were the King’s Beasts of Henry VIII that had been commissioned in 1536 in order to celebrate the King's marriage to Jane Seymour.
 These original sculptures were unfortunately destroyed sometime during the late 17th century.
 However, recreations of them can still be seen at the Hampton Court Palace where they line the moat bridge.